What is the CMU Writing Center?

 Do I need an appointment?

 Walk-in times are always available at the Library site during our evening hours.
-We also welcome walk-ins at our Anspach and Towers sites; however, precedence is given to appointments.
+We also welcome walk-ins during the day; however, precedence is given to appointments.

 How do I make an appointment?